-The term "probiotic" comes from Latin "pro," which means "for" and the Greek "biotic" meaning "bios" or "life."
+The term "probiotic" comes from Latin "pro" and the Greek "bios", together meaning "for life."
 Probiotics are defined as "live microorganisms that, when administrated in adequate amounts, confer a health benefit on the host".

-In 2001, an Expert Consultation of international scientists working on behalf of the Food and Agriculture Organization of the United Nations (FAO) of the World Health Organizations (WHO) defined probiotics as "live microorganisms which when administered in adequate amounts confer a health benefit on the host" (FAO/WHO 2001).
-Following this definition, an FAO/WHO Working Group in 2002 issued the Guidelines for the Evaluation of Probiotics in Food ("Guidelines for the Evaluation of Probiotics in Food" FAO/WHO 2002).
-This definition was subsequently modified for grammatical reasons by a consensus panel of experts convened by the International Scientific Association for Probiotics and Prebiotics (ISAPP) to "live microorganisms that, when administered in adequate amounts, confer a health benefit on the host".
+The definition was proposed by a panel of experts convened by the International Scientific Association for Probiotics and Prebiotics (ISAPP).
+It was a grammatical correction of the definition put forward in 2001 by an Expert Consultation of international scientists, chaired by Prof. Gregor Reid and convened by the Food and Agriculture Organization of the United Nations (FAO) of the World Health Organizations (WHO).
+In 2002, an FAO/WHO Working Group issued Guidelines for the Evaluation of Probiotics in Food.

-Probiotics encompass different modes of administration (oral, intravaginal, topical), various regulatory categories (foods, dietary supplements, infant formula, drugs and medical devices), and multiple mechanisms of action (see below for more details).
+Probiotics encompass different modes of administration (oral, intravaginal, topical), various regulatory categories (foods, dietary supplements, infant formula, drugs and medical devices), target different hosts (humans, animals, and fish) and multiple mechanisms of action (see below for more details).
 Probiotics are commonly delivered in foods, such as yogurt, or as nutritional supplements.
+Probiotic drugs, also known as live biotherapeutic agents, are also available in some geographical regions.
 Probiotics are also used to maintain animal health (companion and livestock) and can be included in animal supplements, pet foods, and animal feed.
 Different regulations regarding safety standards, permissible claims and manufacturing requirements are applicable to each product category and to each geographical region.

 Most commercial probiotics are specific microbial strains from the genera Bifidobacterium, Lactobacillus, and Saccharomyces, and less commonly from Bacillus, Propionibacterium, Enterococcus, Pediococcus, Streptococcus, and Escherichia.
+Note that in 2020, an international team of scientists reorganized the genus Lactobacillus, which now comprises 25 genera (see here and here for related infographics).
 There is active research on identifying novel candidate probiotics isolated from different body sites of healthy human subjects.